PopularDemand/WebDev101-API/public/assets/lessons/wd101/html-elements.md

     - The Head also contains a `<title>` element that holds the text that appears on the web browser's tab.
 3. **Body** - Contains the main content of the site.
     - All of the following elements go in the `<body>` tag
-    - A basic html skeleton
+    - A basic html skeleton:
         ```
         <!DOCTYPE html>
         <html>